15 Comments

 2. I care because we all pay for the serious health consequences resulting from a steady diet of over-processed, high-allergen GMO-containing products that bear no resemblance to the food that humans evolved for thousands of years to thrive on.
 Obesity, diabetes, asthma, heart disease, skin conditions, depression… all of these are related to predominantly junk-food diets and they overburden our healthcare system.
 And ultimately the taxpayers foot the bill, especially for the people who end up in the ER rather than pursue non-emergent medical care.
 American health ranks dismally when compared to nearly every other nation in the world, and the proliferation of synthetic and adulterated foods are to blame.
 A high degree of effort is required to avoid those foods and choose nutritious whole foods, because of misleading ads and missing information.
 That is why I care.

-1. Zen Honeycutt says:
+1. blank Zen Honeycutt says:

 billieg EXACTLY right.
 This is a national issue because healthcare is a national issue.
 Whether people want to believe it or not, I pay, YOU pay, every time someone goes to the hospital for obesity.
 Special needs costs us 50% of our national education budget.
 50%!